 By the time the kidney pancreas transplant team evaluates them for surgery, many have also suffered severe kidney damage and require both a pancreas and kidney transplant.

 The good news is that both pancreas and pancreas/kidney transplants are highly successful and curative.
 "Patients have better quality of life, don't have to administer daily insulin injections, can eliminate most dietary and activity restrictions and no longer live in fear of having a seizure or episodes of unconsciousness," says Dr. Maskin.
 "In addition, a functioning pancreas transplant can provide a level of protection for the kidneys and other organs affected by diabetic changes."

 The transplants can last 15 to 20 years.
 At that point, a patient can be reevaluated for a second transplant if needed, Dr. Maskin says.
 Pancreas transplants are not as frequently performed as kidney transplants so the waiting time is usually just a few months.

-The Nebraska Medical Center's pancreas and kidney/pancreas transplant program is one of the largest and most experienced programs in the Midwest.
+Nebraska Medicine's pancreas and kidney/pancreas transplant program is one of the largest and most experienced programs in the Midwest.
 The program was started in 1989 when pancreas transplantation was still very new.
 Today, it is among the most active and pioneering programs in the world.
 Our transplant center became the fifth center in the world to perform more than 200 pancreas-only transplants and consistently ranks within the top five centers for performing adult pancreas transplants.

 "We are committed to our patients," says Dr. Maskin.
 "We follow our patients for life and are actively involved in their care."